mozilla-services/heka/docs/source/configuration.rst

     see if new log data has been written.
 Defaults to 500 milliseconds.
     This interval is in milliseconds.
 - decoders (list of strings):
-    List of logline decoder names used to transform the log line into a structured hekad message.
+    List of decoder names used to transform the log line into a structured hekad message.
 - logger (string):
     Each LogfileInput may specify a logger name to use in the case an